 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases the Head Teacher will either speak to you directly or refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, he/she will refer you to another appropriate staff member.
+In these cases, the Headteacher will discuss the matter with you or will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, Carrington Junior School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, the Headteacher will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.